-The importance of sheep in Australia can never be underplayed and a popular attraction in the Margaret River region, especially for families with kids, is the Yallingup Shearing Shed, a little over 40 km north of Margaret River town.
+The importance of sheep in Australia can never be underplayed and a popular attraction in the Margaret River region, especially for families with kids, is the Yallingup Shearing Shed- a little over 40 km north of Margaret River town.
 Here you can see the ins and outs of the wool industry in action, from shearing to sheepdogs earning their keep.
 Kids (and adults) jump at the chance to bottle feed a lamb.

-Getting technical for a moment, the karstic geology of the Leeuwin-Naturaliste Ridge in the region has made it famous for its caves.
+The karstic geology of the Leeuwin-Naturaliste Ridge in the region has made it famous for its caves.
 There are at least 150 in the Leeuwin-Naturaliste National Par, and while most require you to have a permit and an experienced guide before you can visit, several caves are open to the public.

 Taking a hike or hopping on a bike

-The Margaret River region is a hiker's and cycler's paradise with an extensive network of trails so there's no excuse to not get out into the fresh air and enjoy some exercise.
-If you want to start small, you can for example walk one of the short Margaret River Heritage Trails around Margaret River township, such as the 1.5 km Karri Walk, the 2 km River Walk or the 3 km Bridge Walk.
-They all begin at Rotary Park and take you past some of the town's historic sites.
+The Margaret River region is a hiker’s and cycler’s paradise with an extensive network of trails so there’s no excuse to not get out into the fresh air and enjoy some exercise.
+If you want to start small, you can walk one of the short Margaret River Heritage Trails around Margaret River township, such as the 1.5 km Karri Walk, the 2 km River Walk or the 3 km Bridge Walk.
+They all begin at Rotary Park and take you past some of the town’s historic sites.

 Longer trails include the Ten Mile Brook walking or cycling trail, which is about 15 km long and takes you to Ten Mile Brook Dam.
-Another trail of about the same length is the Margaret River Rail Trail, which stretches from Margaret River to Cowaramup and takes you along the route of an old railway line.
+Another trail of about the same length is the Margaret River Rail Trail, which stretches from Margaret River to Cowaramup, and takes you along the route of an old railway line.

 Some of the most popular beaches are at Yallingup, which is also a great surf spot; at Geographe Bay near Dunsborough for safe swimming and family time; and at Prevelly Park for water sports.
-However, there are many small beaches all along the coast and you'll easily find the spot perfect for you.
+However, there are many small beaches all along the coast so you’ll easily find the spot perfect for you.

 Watching the giants of the ocean

 While land-based whale-watching is a great way to pass the time, the best way to see these creatures up close is during a whale-watching tour.
-There are several charter companies in the Margaret River region that will take you out to sea to watch the whales breach, 'sail' so that it looks as if they're doing headstands, jump and generally frolic.
-Maybe you'll even see a calf being born.
+There are several charter companies in the Margaret River region that will take you out to sea to watch the whales breach, ‘sail’ so that it looks as if they’re doing headstands, jump and generally frolic.

 Learning about Aboriginal culture